MrYsLab/telemetrix/docs/dht.md

 The Telemetrix Project comes pre-packaged with support for a fixed set of sensors and actuators.
 But, what if you want to add support for something outside of the base set?

-In this section, you will learn how to add custom support for a sensor or actuator of your choice.
+In this section, you will learn how to add custom support for a sensor or actuator of your choosing.

-For discussion purposes, we will be using the DHT 22 temperature/humidity sensor to illustrate how to extend the Telemetrix Project's capabilities.
+We will be using the DHT 22 temperature/humidity sensor to illustrate how to extend the Telemetrix Project's capabilities for discussion purposes.

 ## The Command And Reporter Packets